franciscop/mini-umami/readme.md

 umami.id = "50429a93-8479-4073-be80-d5d29c09c2ec"; // Your website id

-// Optional, otherwise will read process.env.UMAMI_TRACKER, or default to Umami Cloud umami.tracker = "https://cloud.umami.is/"; // The Umami Tracker host URL, NOT your website tracker
+// Optional, otherwise will read process.env.UMAMI_TRACKER, or default to Umami Cloud umami.tracker = "https://cloud.umami.is/"; // The Umami Tracker host URL, NOT your site URL

 // Track page views or events
 await umami.view("/exercises", { ...options });